 The online job market is one of the most useful tools the modern freelancer has for securing a steady workflow.
 In this post we identify what we believe are the best freelance websites, freelance marketplaces and freelance job boards currently available to independent professionals of all specializations.

 In a recent study commissioned by Freelancers Union, 69 percent of self-employed workers affirmed that new technology has made finding gigs easier.
 Freelance websites and job boards have blown open the gates to consistent and steadier income for non-traditional workers of many backgrounds.

-But it’s also to have too many options.
-We have so many freelance platforms to build profiles on, network within and pitch our services from that the self-employed professional faces serious option paralysis.
+But it’s also possible to have too many options.
+We have so many freelance platforms to build profiles on that the self-employed professional faces serious option paralysis.
 Even worse, you might invest a lot of energy in a marketplace for freelancers and have it fold underneath you, taking your customers with it.

 In response, we regularly update this comprehensive list of the best freelance websites and marketplaces for the independent contractor.